Follow

 4. A same-day second interview with the department head

-What made me successful at this particular Walk in interview in Dubai was preparation.
+What made me successful at this particular interview in Dubai was preparation.
 I had:

 • Researched their recent campaigns